NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Sun Dazzler.md

 **Activate** `pf2:1` Interact

 This metallic tube has a complex array of lenses and prisms at one end and a hatch at the other.
 The hatch can be unlocked, loaded with a [[Equipment/Glow Rod|Sunrod]], and refastened using 3 Interact actions.
-A loaded sun dazzler can be activated to burn the sunrod to dust in a single focused flash, creating a 30-foot cone of scintillating light.
+A loaded sun dazzler can be activated to burn the sunrod to dust in a single focused flash, creating a @Template\[cone|distance:30\] of scintillating light.
 All creatures in the cone must attempt a DC 24 Fortitude check save, with the following effects.

 * * *